 background preloader

-Termites Solutions Indianapolis IN Roofers Near Me Tampa Shingle Roofing This is the traditional choice for the majority of buildings.
+Roofers Near Me Tampa Shingle Roofing This is the traditional choice for the majority of buildings.
 Shingle roofing is far and away the most common type of roofing you’ll see in many communities.
+It’s one of the oldest forms of roofing that has evolved through the centuries as a way to protect the top of a residential or commercial building.
 It’s worth noting that shingle roofs are now more common on residential buildings than they are on commercial ones, in general.
 However, the shingle roof needs specific kinds of maintenance related to the individual shingles and the materials underneath.
 Tile and Terracotta Roofing The bright orange-red roofing known as tile or terracotta is a high-end type of roofing that’s known for its visual appeal.
 You’ll see a lot of this type of roofing on specific styles of homes including Tex-Mex, desert housing, mission style and European-style homes.
-Although this type of roof can last a long time, it also has its own maintenance requirements, including making sure that pieces do not break off of the roof over time.
 Modified Bitumen A modified bitumen roof is made of materials that use asphalt with rubber or plastic.
+Metal Roofing

 Last remaining Medal of Honor recipient from second world war to lie in state at US Capitol The last remaining Medal of Honor recipient from the second world war will lie in state at the US Capitol, West Virginia senator Joe Manchin announced at a memorial on Sunday where the late marine was remembered for his courage, humility and selflessness.
 “He never quit giving back,” Manchin said of Hershel W “Woody” Williams.
 That included raising money for gold star families – immediate family members of fallen service members – with an annual motorcycle ride.
 “It’s raised hundreds of thousands of dollars,” Manchin said.
 Manchin, a Democrat, said he would miss Williams’ phone calls, noting how the military veteran would always give him directions and to-do lists.
 Williams, who died on Wednesday aged 98, was a legend in his native West Virginia for his heroics under fire over several crucial hours at the Battle of Iwo Jima.
 As a young US marine corporal, Williams went ahead of his unit in February 1945 and eliminated a series of Japanese machine-gun positions.